Student Records and Privacy

 - “Record” means any information or data recorded in any medium, including, but not limited to, handwriting, print, tapes, computer files, video or audio files, film, microfilm or microfiche.

-- “Student Record” means any item of information directly related to an identifiable student, other than directory information, which is maintained by the College or required to be maintained by the College or employee of the College in the performance of his or her duties.
+- “Student Record” means any item of information directly related to an identifiable student, other than directory information, which is maintained by the College or required to be maintained by the College or employee of the College in the performance of their duties.

 - “Directory” Information is limited to: